Teen Treatment Programs for Poor Social Skills

 Other behaviors that might have your teen being out of practice can be changed as well.
-For example, setting appropriate limits on screen time and avoiding too much social isolating will be helpful in having her regularly practice social skills.
-This can include joining clubs and engaging in group activities for the things she enjoys doing individually.
-She can even role play certain scenarios with you in order to gain confidence.
-She may also need specific directions: not just “be nice” but “smile, make eye contact, and nod” will be helpful.
+For example, setting appropriate limits on screen time and avoiding too much social isolating will be helpful in having their regularly practice social skills.
+This can include joining clubs and engaging in group activities for the things they enjoys doing individually.
+They can even role play certain scenarios with you in order to gain confidence.
+They may also need specific directions: not just “be nice” but “smile, make eye contact, and nod” will be helpful.

 A weekly social skills group has been shown to be very helpful with improving social skills and decreasing negative behaviors.
 This is true regardless of what caused the social skills deficit.
 Having your teen in a welcoming and caring environment will also be beneficial.
 Poor social behavior can be exacerbated when teens are feeling judged or attacked.
-Finding the right placement in school or classes will be beneficial while she is learning and growing her social abilities.
+Finding the right placement in school or classes will be beneficial while they are learning and growing their social abilities.

 How Does Solstice West implement a holistic approach to treatment?

 Solstice West takes a whole-person, holistic approach when it comes to helping teens with poor social skills.
-This means that we consider all the different parts and pieces that may be affecting your daughter and her poor social skills, including her social, emotional, academic, medical, nutritional, and spiritual needs.
-We believe that all these things contribute to her well-being as well as the mind-body connection.
+This means that we consider all the different parts and pieces that may be affecting your child and their poor social skills, including their social, emotional, academic, medical, nutritional, and spiritual needs.
+We believe that all these things contribute to their well-being as well as the mind-body connection.
 Here are some examples of how we integrate this approach into the program:

-• Mindfulness: Our daily mindfulness practice seeks to help your daughter recognize what she is feeling and how that is showing up for her.
+• Mindfulness: Our daily mindfulness practice seeks to help your child recognize what they are feeling and how that is showing up for her.
 The fffirst step in being able to overcome or regulate strong emotions is being able to name the emotion and recognize how that shows up in your body.
 Mindfulness is just like any other exercise: doing it daily will help strengthen that muscle.

 • Fitness: With daily PE/fitness classes, we want to get our students moving and having fun!
 We emphasize that fitness is about more than physical activity: it contributes to emotional well-being and positively impacts brain function.